Perturbations of Fefferman spaces over CR three-manifolds

 \begin{rem} We have omitted the rather involved expression for the CR density $\bm{\Phi}$ of weight $(-2,-2)$ which determines the pure radiation field of the metric.
-But Lemma \ref{lem:purad_Ric} tells us that for the metric $\wt{g}$ to satisfy the full Einstein equations, $(\wt{\Ric})_\circ = 0$, we need only one more real constraint on the CR data. \end{rem}
+But Lemma \ref{lem:purad_Ric} tells us that for the metric $\wt{g}$ to satisfy the full Einstein equations, $(\wt{\Ric}_{a b})_\circ = 0$, we need only one more real constraint on the CR data, namely, the vanishing of $\bm{\Phi}$. \end{rem}